Perevalov/qa_chatbots_exercises/Exercise_2/README.md

 ]
 ```

+Randomly pick 5 questions and do the following:
-Analyze manually the difference between `named_entities` and `named_entities_preprocessed`.
+* analyze manually the difference between `named_entities` and `named_entities_preprocessed`;
+* manually perform the Named Entity Linking task on the questions and compare your annotation with the DBpedia Spotlight one

 Briefly write your thoughts about it in the README file attached to your solution.

 While working with DBpedia Spotlight always use fixed `confidence = 0.5`.